wdonadelli/wd/README.md

-# WD Web Libraries V2
+# WD Web Libraries Handbook V2

 This project consists of the distribution of two libraries for web application development.